margusliinev/margusliinev.com/README.md

 - **Railway**: Builds the app with `next build` (standalone output) and creates a docker image using Dockerfile.
 - **Cloudflare**: Fronted by Cloudflare CDN/Proxy for global caching, TLS, and performance.

-Notes:

-- Images are served in AVIF/WebP with cache TTL configured in `next.config.ts`.
-- Security headers for SVG are enforced via Next Image `contentSecurityPolicy`.

 ## License

 MIT